-This is one reason why we created our night weaning quiz, Is Your Baby Ready For Night Weaning?
+This is one reason why we created our night-weaning quiz, Is Your Baby Ready For Night Weaning?
 If you haven’t taken it before, why don’t you take it today?
-At only 5 questions, it’s quick, and it will give you great insights into whether to not night weaning is right for your baby at this time.
+With only 5 questions, it’s quick!
+It will give you great insights into whether to not night weaning is right for your baby at this time.

 Night Weaning: Baby Night Feedings By Age

-While there isn’t a “magical age” at which every baby is ready for night weaning, there are some general guidelines for night feedings that seem to work for most babies:
+There isn’t a “magical age” at which every baby is ready for night weaning.
+But there are some general guidelines for night feedings that seem to work for most babies:

 “In our experience, formula-fed babies do tend to night-wean sooner than breastfed babies.
 Breast milk is digested faster than formula and is more concentrated So, baby tends not to eat as much volume of breast milk during the day.
 We tend to see most formula-fed babies night-wean around 6 months old.
 Of course, all babies are different and you know your baby best.”